AlvaJufinto/hidden-gem-techs/README.md

 ## Window Dimension
 It's not a library, but a piece of code (made up hook) to get the height and width of browser window.

-- Put this code in a filled as a hook, util, or other like `useWindowDimensions.js`.
+- Put this code as a hook, util, or other like `useWindowDimensions.js`.
 ```
 import { useEffect, useState } from "react";